seidtgeist/drain/README.md

   object unless state is managed very carefully & manually -> potential heap size problems.
 With individual results passed in and possibly fully consumed the risk is far lower.
+- The "final" callback argument to drain doesn't make any sense if the explicit state var is removed.
+Must now be part of the tree.
+- Does it make sense to parameterize drain other than just wrapping a work-tree in a function and using lex. scope? (could avoid GC issues?)
+  With parameterization, who'd get parameters, what would be the entry point?
+- Without parameterization, does it make sense to immediately execute on `drain(tree)` instead of returning a function for (possibly) later execution?